Cosmetic & Restorative Dental Crowns in Lynnwood

 How Dental Crowns are Used

 Dental crowns are used for a number of different dental restorations.
 Many patients opt for a dental crown to protect the interior part of a tooth, to keep decay and any other form of bacteria from entering the tooth.
-A patient might opt for a dental crown if a tooth is cracked or broken and want to restore the shape, strength or color of that tooth.
-Dental crowns can be beneficial to your teeth in the form of appearance and functionality.
+A patient might opt for a dental crown if a tooth is cracked or broken to restore the shape, strength, or color of that tooth.
+Dental crowns can be beneficial to your teeth in terms of appearance and functionality.

 Dental Crown Process

 Next, it’s time to clean out and remove any sign of decay and clean the tooth thoroughly, inside and out.
-Then, your dentist will shave and reshape your tooth from the outside in order to fit a dental crown a bit more snug.
+Then, your dentist will shave and reshape your tooth from the outside in order to fit a dental crown a bit more snugly.
 If your natural tooth is not reshaped, chances are, your dental crown will need to be bulkier and will make your restored tooth look much larger than your other teeth.
-This makes for an unnatural looking restoration procedure!
+This makes for an unnatural-looking restoration procedure!

 Call our Office at (425) 742-9609 Today!